gabelula/rust-workshop/curriculum/03-syntax.md

 We can use the enumerate function to handle this: http://doc.rust-lang.org/book/loops.html#enumerate

-Practice this: update the for loop exercise to use .enumerate() and change the output to say: “fizzbuzz on loop #” when it reaches that option
+Practice this: update the [for loop exercise](http://rustbyexample.com/flow_control/for.html) to use .enumerate() and change the output to say: “fizzbuzz on loop #” when it reaches that option

-If we have time:

 ## Exercise 5
 ### Ownership